-Central The Central Pennsylvania region provides fertile ground for the food processing industry.
+The Central Pennsylvania region provides fertile ground for the food processing and lumber industries.
 Additionally, our close proximity to the majority of the nation’s population and seaports makes Central PA a smart choice for food manufacturing.
 Other successful companies such as Kellogg’s, Frito-Lay, Del Monte, Conagra, Furmano Foods and Asher’s Chocolates have found a dependable workforce and a supportive community.
 Central Pennsylvania has many sources of organic goods as well as support for sustainable practices.

 The Milton Regional Sewer Authority has a total of 4.25 million Gallons Per Day (GPD) capacity for high strength waste/food (currently use about 1-1.5 MGPD) and their plant has anaerobic reactors that produce electricity ultimately lowering rates as more users come into the system.
 They currently serve a large Con Agra plant in Milton, PA.
 Although they can set up direct piping to sites in their coverage area they also have a Trucked Waste Receiving Facility.
 This trucking waste receiving facility is 5 minutes off I-80, offers competitive pricing, 6 unloading ports for quick turnaround, convenient hours and easy permitting process.